OLL is a simple application for keeping a One Line Log.

 See the documentation for QDateTime::toString().

 The Linux version is packaged using AppImage to make a distribution agnostic executable.
 Download the file, rename it to OLL, make it executable using chmod a+x OLL and run.
-This is my first project using AppImage so let me know if there are any issues with it.

 For the Mac version, download the DMG, double click to mount it and copy the OLL application to your Applications folder.
 You may need to change your Security and Privacy preferences to allow you to run applications from "identified developers".

 The Windows version is not digitally signed and therefore you may have to deal with annoying warnings claiming that this application is dangerous.
-Unzip the download and copy the OLL-1.0 directory to somewhere on your PC.
+Unzip the download and copy the OLL-X.Y directory to somewhere on your PC.
 You can then make a shortcut to OLL and place it on your desktop, copy it to your startup directory, etc. Open the log file in Notepad for editing.

 This software is licensed under the GNU GPL (version 3).